An Introduction to Psycholinguistics in the Field

-For readers new to this type of studies, we would recommend the following article:
+For readers new to this type of studies, the following article is a good starting point:

 Whalen, D. H., & McDonough, J. (2015).
 Taking the Laboratory into the Field.
 Annual Review of Linguistics, 1(1), 395-415.

-You could also have a look at the 2015 special issue of Language, Cognition, and Neuroscience: “Laboratory in the Field: Advances in cross-linguistic psycholinguistics”, in particular the introductory article.
+You can get a recent overview in the 2015 special issue of Language, Cognition, and Neuroscience: “Laboratory in the Field: Advances in cross-linguistic psycholinguistics”, in particular the introductory article.
 Our paper in this issue is: Kgolo, N., & Eisenbeiss, S. (2015).
 The role of morphological structure in the processing of complex forms: Evidence from Setswana deverbative nouns.
 Language, Cognition and Neuroscience, 9, .1116-1133.
 The editors for the special issue were Alice C. Harris, T.Florian Jaeger, and Elisabeth Norcliffe.
 Florian Jaeger has written a blog post about the special issue that you can find on his blog.

 Butler, L., Jaeger, T. F., Furth, K., Lemieux, A., Gallo, C. G. & Bohnemeyer, J. (2010).
 Psycholinguistics in the field: Accessibility-driven production in Yukatek Maya.
 Poster presented at the Cuny Conference on Sentence Processing.